Ricky Stanicky: Plot

 Impressed by Ricky’s charisma, Summerhayes offers him a job leading a major merger with World River, a San Francisco-based company.
+Rod managed to win over Ted, and pointed out Summerhayes's known habits of shaking his fists "(air-dicking)" while giving speeches.
+As a result, Ted put Rod in charge of the merger.
 Erin, meanwhile, begins profiling Ricky for a "Hero of the Week" local news segment.
-Dean becomes increasingly anxious as Rod embraces his new identity, legally changing his name to Richard Barbara Stanicky.
+Dean becomes increasingly anxious as Rod embraces his new identity, legally changing his name to Richard Barbara Stanicky, and hiring Wes as his assistant.
 When Dean confronts him, Rod says he’s grateful for the second chance and doesn’t want to give it up.

-At a company event celebrating the merger, Erin reveals to Dean that she knows Ricky is actually Rod.
+Before a company event celebrating the merger, Erin reveals to Dean that she knows Ricky is actually Rod Rimestead.
 Summerhayes introduces Dean to speak before the screening of the "Hero of the Week" segment.
 Dean publicly admits Ricky is fictional, confesses to the decades-long lie, and walks out.

 As the segment airs, Rod recounts how meeting Dean and reading the Ricky Stanicky Bible inspired him to become a better person.
 Just as Summerhayes prepares to fire Dean, World River executives arrive and enthusiastically endorse Ricky’s leadership, impressed by his supposed character and creativity.
 Summerhayes asks Dean to stay on, and they reconcile.
-Ricky is then confronted by 2 men who represent Billy Idol issuing a cease-and-desist order against parodying his music.
+Ricky is then confronted by the 2 men he evaded since Atlantic City.
+They reveal themselves to be representatives of Billy Idol issuing a cease-and-desist order against parodying his music.

-Following the revelation, JT is forced by Susan to live in the backyard for six months.
+Following the revelation, JT is forced by Susan to camp out in the backyard for six months.
 Erin, still hurt by the deception, initially lied to Dean about the Ricky story but then instead made the segment about Rod’s transformation into Ricky after seeing him at Summerhayes.
 Dean asks for forgiveness, and Rod shares a secret audio recording of Dean expressing his love and appreciation for Erin, which softens her stance.

-At a closing party, Rod announces that he is engaged to Carly and that the group will spend their weekend volunteering for an environmental cleanup—now as genuine friends, with no lies involved.
+At a closing party, Rod announces that he is engaged to Carly, who has donated much of her long hair, and that the group will spend their weekend volunteering for an environmental cleanup—now as genuine friends, with no lies involved.
+Wes even started publishing children's books, while sending out a TikTok of Summerhayes's Air-Dicking montage.